Clarksville Area Pets of the Week for August 22nd, 2022 - Clarksville Online - Clarksville News, Sports, Events and Information

 Hilde is a female domestic shorthair.
 This sweet, demure girl has been patiently waiting for her forever family.
 She is litter trained, fully vetted, and does well with children, other cats, and calm dogs but she would really prefer to be the only pet in the home.

-Hilde can be found through the Finders Keepers Cat Rescue, message them on FB or www.petfinder.com/member/us/tn/clarksville/finders-keepers-cat-rescue-tn984/ Or email finderskeeperscatrescue@gmail.com
+Hilde can be found through the Finders Keepers Cat Rescue, message them on FB or www.petfinder.com/member/us/tn/clarksville/finders-keepers-cat-rescue-tn984/ Or email

 Cat Adoption Team of Stewart County (CATS)